Access Star Trek content from Memory Alpha.

 The content returned is always a data frame.
 The structure changes slightly depending on the nature of the endpoint, but results from different endpoints can be merged easily.

-listing the available Memory Beta portals supported by rtrek
+listing the available Memory Beta portals supported by rtrek.
+A column of

 relative URLs is also included for reference, but can be ignored.
 Compared to